openedx/frontend-app-authn/docs/how_tos/adding_custom_fields_to_the_registration.rst

    Add your `custom field <https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/configuration/retrieve_extended_profile_metadata.html>`_ to the `extended_profile_fields` list to ensure it is checked correctly during registration.

-   .. warning:: If this step is missed, fields from the extension form will not be added.
+   .. warning:: If this step is missed, fields from the extension form will not be saved.
 For more information, please see the condition in: `helper.py <https://github.com/openedx/edx-platform/blob/master/openedx/core/djangoapps/user_authn/api/helper.py#L97>`_.

 After adding all required settings, verify that the context has been properly extended with the new fields by inspecting the networks tab in your browser's developer tools.